hikashi/TM-RRT_exploration/README.md

     - debugFlag1 >> debugs message view for type 1
     - debugFlag2 >>  debugs message view for type 2
     - global_frame >> frame for sending the goal in the robot class
-    - plan_service >> plan services for planning the trajectory of current robot to the designated goal
+    - plan_service >> plan services for planning the trajectory of the current robot to the designated goal
     - base_link >> base link frame for sending the goal (for TF transformation)
     - move_base_service >> move base services for checking move bases statuses.